 Simple English definitions for legal terms

-Read a random definition: law court of appeals
+Read a random definition: title opinion

 The separate-spheres doctrine was a belief in the past that wives were only responsible for taking care of the home and family, while husbands were responsible for earning money and taking care of public matters.
 This idea was popular in the early 19th century and meant that women were limited to the personal or domestic sphere, while men had control of the public sphere.
 Essentially, it meant that women were expected to stay at home and take care of the family, while men were expected to work outside the home and provide for the family.